 5. The “Invisible” Technical Foundation

-• Load Speed: If a site takes longer than 3 seconds to load, the user leaves.
-I use modern frameworks (like Astro on this site) so that pages load instantly.
+• Load Speed: If a site takes longer than 3 seconds to load, 40% of users leave.
+We use Astro to achieve 100/100 scores in Google PageSpeed.

 6. A Simple and Working Contact Form